-Prior to joining the Firm, Mr. Gorrie focused his practice on a major securities fraud litigation with a prominent New York law firm.
+Prior to joining the Firm, Marc focused his practice on a major securities fraud litigation with a prominent New York law firm.
 He was actively engaged in legal outreach for the Center for Seafarers’ Rights of the Seamen’s Church Institute of New York and New Jersey.
-Mr. Gorrie has previously served as a consultant for an EU development project on the rule of law in The Gambia.
-He has authored articles on international humanitarian and human rights law published by organizations including the Foreign Policy Association and the Revue de Droit Comparé du Travail et de la Sécurité Socieale.
-Mr. Gorrie currently serves as a member of the Ambassadors Advisory Group for One to One International Consulting, an international aid and development consulting firm headquartered in Ghana.
+Marc has previously served as a consultant for an EU development project on the rule of law in Gambia.
+He has authored articles on international humanitarian and human rights law published by organizations including the Foreign Policy Association and the Revue de Droit Comparé du Travail et de la Sécurité Sociale.
+Marc currently serves a member of the Ambassadors Advisory Group for One to One International Consulting, an international aid and development consulting firm headquartered in Ghana.

-Mr. Gorrie is a 2010 graduate of Indiana University Maurer School of Law - Bloomington (JD) where he held a research fellowship in legal ethics and was consistently on the Dean’s List.
+Marc is a 2010 graduate of Indiana University Maurer School of Law - Bloomington (J.D.) where he held a research fellowship in legal ethics and was consistently on the Dean’s List.
 He is a 2012 graduate of University of Lund, Sweden (LLM, in conjunction with the Raoul Wallenberg Institute of Human Rights and Humanitarian Law) where he earned honors marks, lectured on U.S. Legal Ethics and on Federal Indian Law, and delivered his thesis on the interaction of tribal, state, federal, and international human rights and labor laws in the United States.
-Mr. Gorrie is a 2005 graduate of Sarah Lawrence College with a BA in Liberal Arts.
+Marc is a 2005 graduate of Sarah Lawrence College with a BA in Liberal Arts.

-Mr. Gorrie is admitted to practice in New Jersey State and for the United States District Court, District of New Jersey.
+Marc is admitted to practice in New Jersey and the United States District Court, District of New Jersey.